JupiterOne/jupiter-integration-openshift/docs/jupiterone-io/jupiter-integration-openshift.md

 ## Overview

 JupiterOne provides a managed integration with Openshift.
 The integration connects directly to Openshift APIs to obtain cluster metadata and analyze resource relationships.

 ## Integration Instance Configuration

-To perform a sync, you should use a specific Service Account.
-To create that in follow this instruction.
+Authentication is currently designed to use a Service Account.

 Login as admin: